LaxarJS/laxar/docs/manuals/adapters.md

   For hints on the correct implementation, have a look at the existing adapter implementations, e.g. the [laxar-angular-adapter](https://github.com/LaxarJS/laxar-angular-adapter) or the [laxar-react-adapter](https://github.com/LaxarJS/laxar-react-adapter).
   Because the view has not been setup at this point in time, the adapter should not yet manipulate the anchor element, nor make it available to the widget controller.

-Created from this environment, the new widget adapter instance prepares additional technology-specific injections as needed, calls the `onBeforeControllerCreation` hook, and instantiates the widget controller.
+Created from this environment, the new widget adapter instance prepares additional technology-specific injections as needed, calls the `whenServicesAvailable` hook, and instantiates the widget controller.
 Then it returns an API to further interaction from the widget loader.